pratikshadandriyal/pratikshadandriyal/README.md

 ## About Me

-Data Analyst with experience in healthcare (MAX Healthcare) and govtech (EasyGov).
-I build end-to-end analytics solutions — SQL Server data modeling, Python-based ETL, and Power BI dashboards with 20+ DAX measures.
+Data Analyst with internship experience in healthcare (MAX Healthcare) and govtech (EasyGov).
+I build analytics solutions from scratch — SQL Server schema design, Python data pipelines, and Power BI dashboards with 15+ DAX measures.
 Currently targeting Data Analyst roles in IT services and product companies across India.

 ---